andrew-rosca/etrade-report/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational and personal use.
-Please comply with E*TRADE's API terms of service.
+**Note**: This project is for educational and personal use.
+Please comply with E*TRADE's API terms of service when using their API.